kaushal-Prakash/hisab/README.md

 <br />

-# Hisab - Personal Expense Tracker 💰
+# Hisab - Expense Splitting with AI 💸

-An intelligent personal finance tracker to manage expenses, analyze spending with AI, and achieve your financial goals.
+A modern expense-splitting platform to manage shared finances with friends and family—powered by AI insights.

 </div>

 ---

-**Hisab** is a full-stack personal finance application designed to provide users with a seamless way to track their expenses.
-It leverages the power of AI to deliver personalized spending insights and sends automated monthly reports, helping you stay on top of your finances.
+**Hisab** is a full-stack expense-splitting application, similar to Splitwise, designed to help users manage shared expenses, track balances, and gain insights into their spending behavior.
+With AI-powered analysis and automated reports, Hisab keeps your financial collaborations smooth and intelligent.

 ![App Screenshot](./hero.png)